Menu

 Considerations:

-- Impact on Inheritance: The amount received from the property’s sale will be used to pay off the equity release loan, which might reduce the inheritance.
+1. Impact on Inheritance: The proceeds from the property’s sale will be used to repay the equity release loan, which may reduce the inheritance.

-- Early Repayment Charges: Opting out of an equity release scheme before the agreed-upon term could lead to significant charges.
+2. Early Repayment Charges: Opting out of an equity release scheme before the agreed-upon term may incur significant charges.

 For younger homeowners interested in understanding how much they might be eligible to release, the Equity Release Calculator UK Under 55 section provides a convenient tool to evaluate potential equity release amounts for those under 55.